WARNING: These are summaries, not reviews, and may contain story spoilers.

 Date: 1945

-Story: The Baker Street Irregulars are holding their final meeting at the Murray Hill hotel before it is torn down.
-One of the guests Fred Van Bibber is found dead, only when the body is examined it is found not to be Van Bibber at all.
-The doctors present suggest that he has been injected with cocaine & Christopher Morley resolves that the Irregulars should solve the case before calling the police.
-The dead man's age suggest his year of birth as 1891, and as Morley reaches a hideous realisation an old man appears in the doorway to reveal his true identity.
+Story: The Baker Street Irregulars are holding their final meeting at the Murray Hill Hotel before it is torn down.
+One of the guests, Fred Van Bibber, is found dead, but when the body is examined it is discovered not to be Van Bibber at all.
+The doctors present suggest that he has been injected with cocaine, so Christopher Morley resolves that the Irregulars should solve the case before calling the police.
+The dead man's apparent age suggests his year of birth as 1891, and as Morley reaches a hideous realisation an old man appears in the doorway to reveal the victim's true identity.

 George H. Smith